anthbrtn/anthbrtn/cv.md

 ## Service to Research

+Co-organizer, Mis/disinformation and the artifices of authenticity and authentication.
+International Communication Association Pre-Conference, Toronto, Canada.
+May 24 2023.

 Reviewer, New Media & Society; Canadian Journal of Communication

 Co-organizer, 3TRG (Technics, Techne and Technology Reading Group).